February 28th

 Commentary:

 But rare is a person who is aware of the ignorance of his true nature!
 No one wants to acknowledge that they do not know something.
 Ego blocks one's ability to accept his ignorance.
-This arrogance then prevents personal growth.
+This arrogance then impedes personal growth.
 Ignorance and arrogance feed off of each other.
 Learning gets stunted as soon as ignorance is ignored.

 Who is this semblance for?!
 By being arrogant, aren't we robbing ourselves of learning opportunities?
+Nothing in all the world is more dangerous than sincere ignorance and conscientious stupidity!

 pada vigrahaH: